 "Financial Security" shall mean a surety bond, cash collateral, certificate of deposit, letter of credit, sinking fund, escrow account, lien on property, security interest, guarantee, or other instrument or method in favor of and acceptable to the City.
-With regard to third party liability concerns related to public health, safety, and welfare, the term encompasses general liability insurance, sudden, and accidental pollution liability insurance and gradual pollution liability insurance.
+With regard to third party liability concerns related to public health, safety, and welfare, the term encompasses general liability insurance, sudden, and accidental pollution liability insurance.